gsizer/gsizer/README.md

 # About GSIZER

-I am continually learning Information Security via Offensive and Defensive labs and reading materials, with special interest in Forensic Analysys.
+I am continually learning Information Security via labs and reading materials, with special interest in Forensics.

 You can reach me on [LinkedIn](https://linkedin.com/in/Gregory-Sizer "My LinkedIn Profile").